 one.newrelic.com > All capabilities > Dashboards: This is an example of a dashboard with multiple pages, represented by the tabs at the top of the dashboard.
 You can add pages to dashboards, copy existing pages, and drag and drop the page tabs to new positions.

 You can use this feature to group together related dashboard views.
 This is valuable when you're aggregating a lot of data and charts related to a specific project, team, or subject.

 For example, a mobile app team might build a dashboard focused on app performance by country.
 The first dashboard page might be an overview of performance across all countries, with other pages focused on specific countries.

-We offer other features to connect dashboards:
+There's other features to connect dashboards:

-- Create widgets containing markdown text to add direct links to specific UI pages or dashboards.
+- Create widgets containing Markdown text to add direct links to specific UI pages or dashboards.